-Note that as a plurality opinion, the Supreme Court's decision in McClellan lacks precedential value.
-See Tri-County Landfill, Inc. v.
-Pine Township Zoning Hearing Board, 83 A.3d 488, 513 (Pa.
+Note that as a plurality opinion, the Supreme Court's decision in McClellan lacks precedential value and was abrogated by Tri-County Landfill, Inc. v.
+Pine Township Zoning Hearing Bd., 83 A.3d 488, 513-14 (Pa.
 Commw.
+Ct.
 2014).
-Moreover, McClellan was further abrogated as noted in the 2014 Commonwealth Court decision in Tri-County Landfill, Inc. v.
-Pine Township Zoning Hearing Board.
-Id. at 514.
 In Tri-County, the Commonwealth Court noted a 2010 Supreme Court decision, Dechert, LLP v.
-Commonwealth, 998 A.2d 575 (Pa.
+Comm., 998 A.2d 575 (Pa.
 2010), which suggested that the language, "including but not limited to" when preceding more specific language, indicated an intention to broaden a statute, rather than constrain its scope.
-See id. at 511-12.
-But see Yocabet v.
-UPMC Presbyterian, 119 A.3d 1012, 1022-23 (Pa.
-Super.
-Ct.
-2015) (citing McClellan and refusing to extend the protections of the PRPA to documents created during a Pennsylvania Department of Health investigation).
+83 A.3d at 511-12.
+But see Yocabet, 119 A.3d at 1022-23 (citing McClellan and refusing to extend the protections of the PRPA to documents created during a Pennsylvania Department of Health investigation); Reginelli, 181 A.3d at 303 (citing McClellan and refusing to extend the PRPA to a physician organization comprised of individual emergency medicine physicians).